MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksfilter_descriptor.md

 A pointer to an array of <a href="..\ks\ns-ks-_kspin_descriptor_ex.md">KSPIN_DESCRIPTOR_EX</a> structures that describe the pins supported by this filter type.
 If <b>PinDescriptorsCount</b> is zero, set this member to <b>NULL</b>..

-#### - PinDescriptorsCount
+#### - CategoriesCount

-This member specifies the number of pin descriptors that are provided for this filter type in the <b>PinDescriptors</b> member.
-On Windows XP and later, <b>PinDescriptorsCount</b> may be zero if the driver creates pins dynamically.
+This member specifies the number of category GUIDs that are provided in the <b>Categories</b> member for this filter type.
+Zero is a legal value for this member.

+#### - Categories

+A pointer to an array of category GUIDs for this filter type.
+If required, a device interface is registered for each category.
+This member may be <b>null</b> if and only if <b>CategoriesCount</b> is zero.

+#### - NodeDescriptorsCount

+This member specifies the number of topology node descriptors provided in <b>NodeDescriptors</b>.
+Zero is a legal value for this member.

+#### - NodeDescriptorSize

+This member specifies the size in bytes of each individual descriptor in the descriptor table.
+This value must be a multiple of eight and at least <b>sizeof </b>(KSNODE_DESCRIPTOR).
+Larger values allow client-specific descriptor information to be appended to node descriptors.
+See additional information in Remarks.

+#### - NodeDescriptors

+A pointer to an array of <a href="..\ks\ns-ks-_ksnode_descriptor.md">KSNODE_DESCRIPTOR</a> structures describing the topology nodes for this filter type.
+This member may be <b>null</b> if and only if <b>NodeDescriptorsCount</b> is zero.

+#### - ConnectionsCount

+This member specifies the number of topology connections present in <b>Connections</b>.
+This member may be zero indicating that the default connection set is used.
+Using default connections means that the topology of the filter is described with a single topology node where each pin on the filter is connected to the corresponding ID on the topology node.
+The direction of each connection is determined by pin data flow.

-#### - ReferenceGuid
+#### - Connections

-A pointer to a GUID that is the binary representation of the Unicode reference string identifying this filter type.
-If multiple filter factories exist, each must have a unique GUID.
-Also note that other methods of supplying a reference string require that the filter descriptor be registered using <b>KsCreateFilterFactory</b>.
-The value specified in <b>ReferenceGuid</b> must match the filter-specific reference GUID in the driver's INF file.
-See <a href="https://msdn.microsoft.com/666d6efb-93ec-43f3-87c5-ea1a3983bfd0">Initializing an AVStream Minidriver</a>.
+A pointer to an array of <a href="..\ks\ns-ks-kstopology_connection.md">KSTOPOLOGY_CONNECTION</a> structures present in this filter type.
+This member is optional; it may be <b>NULL</b> if and only if <b>ConnectionsCount</b> is zero (in which case, the default topology is used).

-#### - Version
+#### - ComponentId

-This member specifies the version of the filter descriptor.
-This member should be set to KSFILTER_DESCRIPTOR_VERSION.
+A pointer to the <a href="..\ks\ns-ks-kscomponentid.md">KSCOMPONENTID</a> structure for this filter type.
+This is used for the component ID property that provides identification information.
+This member is optional.

 ## -remarks